pooulad/cherry/README.md

 ```

 ### Binding a context
-In some cases you want to intitialize a context from the the main function, like a datastore for example.
+In some cases you want to initialize a context from the the main function, like a datastore for example.
 You can set a context out of a request scope by calling ```BindContext()```.

 ```go
 app.BindContext(context.WithValue(context.Background(), "foo", "bar"))